Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Continuous Canonical Noise Distributions

-In Definition \ref{def:CND}, the four properties can be interpreted as follows: 1) adding $\Delta N$ to a statistic of sensitivity $\Delta$ satisfies $f$-DP, 2) if $S(D)$ and $S(D')$ differ by exactly the sensitivity $\Delta$, then the tradeoff function $T(S(D)+N,S(D')+N)=f$ showing that the privacy guarantee is tight, 3) for the same $S(D)$ and $S(D')$ in part 2, an optimal rejection region is of the form $[x,\infty)$, which implies a monotone likelihood ratio property, and 4) since the privacy guarantee $f$-DP is symmetric, it is sensible to restrict attention to symmetric distributions.
+In Definition \ref{def:CND}, the four properties can be interpreted as follows: 1) adding $\Delta N$ to a statistic of sensitivity $\Delta$ satisfies $f$-DP, 2) if $S(D)$ and $S(D')$ differ by exactly the sensitivity $\Delta$, then the tradeoff function $T(S(D)+\Delta N,S(D')+\Delta N)=f$ showing that the privacy guarantee is tight, 3) for $S(D)$ and $S(D')$ that differ by exactly the sensitivity $\Delta$, an optimal rejection region is of the form $[x,\infty)$, which implies a monotone likelihood ratio property, and 4) since the privacy guarantee $f$-DP is symmetric, it is sensible to restrict attention to symmetric distributions.

 The following recurrence is an important technical property of CNDs: \begin{lemma}[\citet{awan2023canonical}] Let $f$ be a symmetric nontrivial tradeoff function and let $F$ be a CND for $f$.
-Then $F(x)=1-f(1-F(x-1))$ when $F(x-1)>0$ and $F(x)=f(F(x+1))$ when $F(x+1)<1$. \end{lemma} Lemma \ref{lem:recurrence} implies that if a CND is specified on an interval of length 1, then it is fully determined by the recurrence. \citet{awan2023canonical} showed that the above recurrence relation can be used to construct a CND for any nontrivial symmetric tradeoff function, by starting with a certain linear function on the interval $[-1/2,1/2]$.
+Then $F(x)=1-f(1-F(x-1))$ when $F(x-1)>0$ and $F(x)=f(F(x+1))$ when $F(x+1)<1$. \end{lemma} Lemma \ref{lem:recurrence} implies that if a CND is specified on an interval of length 1, then it is fully determined by the recurrence. \citet{awan2023canonical} showed that the above recurrence relation can be used to construct a CND for any nontrivial symmetric tradeoff function, by starting with the linear function $c_f(1/2-x)+(1-c_f)(x+1/2)$ on the interval $[-1/2,1/2]$.
+This linear function is chosen to ensure that the resulting distribution is symmetric about zero and has a continuous cdf.